gopinathsjsu/team-project-cmpe202-03-fall2025-commandlinecommando/README.md

 # Campus Marketplace

-A campus-exclusive marketplace for SJSU students to buy and sell items such as textbooks, electronics, gadgets, and essentials.
+A campus marketplace for SJSU students to buy and sell items such as textbooks, electronics, gadgets, and essentials.
-Our team built a unified backend system by combining multiple services into one clean and modular architecture.
+Our team built a full stack web application system by combining multiple services into one clean and modular architecture.

 ---